pagalvin/tsbook/chapter04_IntroducingTypes.md

 [[ insert get temp function]]

 TypeScript enforces variable scope and const initialization / assignment rules at compile-time.
 A good IDE will do it as you write the code.

+** video goes here, varscopes from the video folder.

 ---
 [^1]: To be fair, plenty of people are perfectly OK with it.
 For example, Jeff Walker asserts that: